stacief510/personal-portfolio/assets/README1.md

 Stacie Fraser's Portfolio
-TODO: Create a Portfolio page to show all of my completed projects.
+TODO: Create a Portfolio page to show all of my completed projects & skills.

-Installation
-TODO: Describe the installation process

-Usage
-TODO: Write usage instructions

-Contributing
-Fork it!
-Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request :D
-History
-TODO: Write history

-Credits
-TODO: Write credits

-License
-TODO: Write license
+About Me
+TODO: Photo of me and a paragraph about me.

+My Work
+TODO: add my completed

+Contact Me
+TODO: Add social links and contact information